machmode/primes/README.md

 - Total count of primes found by the sieve
 - The first 20 and last 5 primes
 - Miller-Rabin primality checks on a few large numbers

+## Config

+For demonstration the prime search capped at 10 million.
+Just set the 'max' variable as needed in 'fn main'.
+(this will be moved out of the code and made user configurable in future).

 ## Building and running